-- 1. Eligible applicants are limited to local units of government as defined by DHS, counties and cities within the State of Florida, Fire Tax Districts, other tax districts, regional planning councils, state-supported community colleges, colleges and universities, and federally recognized tribes, or nations within the State of Florida.
+1. Eligible applicants are limited to local units of government as defined by the Department of Homeland Security, counties and cities within the State of Florida, Fire Tax Districts, other tax districts, regional planning councils, state-supported community colleges, colleges and universities, and federally recognized tribes, or nations within the State of Florida.
 Please note that 501(c)3 non-profit organizations are not directly eligible; however, local jurisdictions may subcontract with 501(c)3 organizations to perform these functions.
-Previous CERT/CC grantees who did not expend 100% of funds and/or submit timely reports be will considered in the final application selection. - 2.
-Recipients must have an active Data Universal Numbering System (DUNS) number in order to apply for federal assistance.
-The Federal government requires that all recipients of Federal grants and cooperative agreements, with the exception of individuals other than sole proprietors, have a DUNS number. - 3.
-The Federal government will use the DUNS number to better identify related organizations that are receiving funding under grants and cooperative agreements, and to provide consistent name and address data for electronic grant application systems.
-Organizations may receive a DUNS number at no cost by calling 1-866-705-5711.
+Previous CERT/CC grantees who did not expend 100% of funds and/or submit timely reports are eligible for application; however, final scoring may be adjusted to reflect previous fiscal year's actual spending and reporting adherence.